Checking and Verifying the Age of Golf Cart Batteries

 - Reconnect Batteries and Perform a Safety Check

 As stated earlier though, we recommend you have a golf cart dealer do this for you.
-If you still insist on installing the golf cart batteries yourself, then we have created a thorough step by step guide for you along with a detailed video.
+If you still insist on installing them yourself, then we have created a thorough step by step guide for you along with a detailed video.

 Now, one of the best and longest battery warranties we have seen is at 2 years full replacement.
 This type of warranty will not be offered everywhere, however if you call around enough, then you may find a golf cart dealer that offers it.
 Do not confuse this with a 4 year limited warranty though.
 A 4 Year limited warranty has fine print details such as hours of use and cycles attached to it in addition to a residual payout based on time.
 This means that if the batteries go bad after 3.5 years and meets the hours of use addendum, then you would receive 25% of the value you paid for the batteries back instead of a full replacement pack or equivalent.